hkspm-yp/Astro-e-calendar/README.md

 For Uranus and Neptune (i.e.: j=5 and 6, defined in a python list), the events will always be marked as level 3.

+## Updates

+- Solar Eclipse is included, but please see the explanation.

 ## Remarks, Limitations and Possible Future Updates

-- Solar Eclipse is not included.
-Please update manually.

 - Meteor shower data is obtained by reading HTML data from the IMO website.
 It provides information of current year only.
 To get IMO's prediction, please check IMO's Meteor Shower Calendar.
 IMO has an API for program access but it doesn't work well at the time of creating this program.